 Rank-ordered list of submissions, based on MT PA subject matter experts’ high-level review of the quality and/or completeness of the submitted MTI information.

 Stage 2 – Concept Development & Assessment The MT PA(s) at this stage begins to further assess market transformation opportunities identified in Stage 1.
 MT PA(s), drawing upon internal and external resources, begin the initial due diligence of vetting the top ten ideas with subject-matter experts (SMEs) —The MT PA(s) will employ a prioritization model with existing and available data, and low-cost research to characterize the target market, identify market barriers, and potential opportunities for program development.
 This stage concludes with a refined list of MT initiatives (MTIs), initial identification of intervention strategies, and the initial development of logic models and intervention theories in advance of Review 1.
+This stage would take place over several months after stage 1.

 Stage 2 Deliverables: